True Faith Legacy: Helaman

-Giving him the element of humanity that is excluded from the record, Helaman could have wondered, “What if the prophecy is now about to occur?
+Adding the element of humanity excluded from the record regarding him, Helaman could have wondered, “What if the destruction prophecy is now about to occur?
 Maybe I misunderstood my father’s words!”

 While most prophets did not include their fears or insecurities in the record of The Book of Mormon published presently, they were human.
 Nephi had moments of weakness that he recorded.

 Helaman worked tirelessly to dissuade the people from sin.
-During what I call the war years among the Nephites, Helaman’s missionary efforts to reclaim the lost or inactive members of his church and sure up the faithful are sprinkled here and there with the suggestion by Mormon that those efforts gave the Nephites the psychological support to survive the dissensions and wars.
+During the war years among the Nephites, Helaman’s missionary efforts to reclaim the lost or inactive members of his church and sure up the faithful are sprinkled here and there with the suggestion by Mormon that those efforts gave the Nephites the psychological support to survive the dissensions--treason and wars.

 In fact, Mormon, with his 20/20 view of history and prophetic mantel wrote that during this time there was “prosperity in the Church because of their heed and diligence which they gave unto the word of God, which was declared unto them by Helaman,” and his brethren [Alma 49: 30].

-Helaman would build up the church upon the works of his father without the need to repair the destruction he caused before his conversion like Alma.
-Helaman did not have souls lost on his conscience due to his bad example, but there would come lost souls to his conscience because they died at his hands without accepting the gospel.
+Helaman built up the Church upon the works of his father without the need to repair the destruction to the souls of men like Alma.
+Helaman did not have souls lost on his conscience due to his bad example, but there were lost souls on his conscience because they died without accepting the gospel.